 Named after ruber, the Latin word for red, the ruby is derived from the mineral corundum, also known as aluminum oxide.
 Although the stone is mined primarily in Burma, Sri Lanka, Tanzania, Thailand, and Kenya, it has also been found in various parts of the United States, including the Carolinas and Montana.

-The official birthstone for the month of July, the ruby is also associated with the summer season and the astrological sign of Capricorn.
+The official birthstone for the month of July, the ruby is also associated with the summer season and the astrological sign of Cancer.
 It’s become a symbolic gift to commemorate 40th wedding anniversaries.
 Second only to diamonds in regard to hardness and quality, a fine ruby stone will endure beautifully for generations.

 At Brilliance, many of our fine jewelry pieces are enhanced by premium ruby gemstones.
 Rubies serve as a striking complement when set in a diamond engagement ring, and also impart a simplistic beauty when worn as stud earrings or a pendant.